 Any material which the applicant wishes to place before the Registrar for consideration must be exhibited to a statutory declaration or affidavit (rule 79).

-Written submissions without exhibits may take any form. -Copies of any authorities and skeleton arguments which an applicant wishes to rely on should be filed with the Registry at least 3 days (excluding Saturdays, Sundays and public holidays) before the hearing.
+Written submissions without exhibits may take any form.
 If reference is made to any case law, a copy of the decision is to be supplied to the Registrar.

 Who may attend

 See corresponding section in Opposition/revocation etc hearings.